AF-1 / lms-dynamicplaylists

 »Can I save the results of a dynamic playlist as a static playlist?«

-Version 4 allows you to save the result set of any dynamic playlist as a static playlist.
-There's a control icon in the Dynamic Playlists menu (LMS default skin) next to the names of dynamic playlists that looks a bit like an old floppy disk.
+DPL allows you to save the result set of any dynamic playlist as a static playlist.
+There's a control icon in the Dynamic Playlists menu (web skins: default, dark default, classic) next to the names of dynamic playlists that looks a bit like an old floppy disk.
 In Material and jivelite GUI controllers, you get a new option “Save as static playlist“ in addition to Play and Add.
 You only need to set the maximum number of tracks (max.
-4000) and the name of your static playlist.
+4000) and name your static playlist.
 Dynamic playlists with user-input parameters will request that input first and show you the static playlist options (max. track no., playlist name, track sort order) at the end.

 Depending on the complexity of your dynamic playlist and the max. track limit you set for your static playlist, saving it might take a while.